 NOVA offers the following groups on a regular basis:

-NOVA also provides support groups on an as-need basis.
-Groups begin meeting only when a sufficient number of participants are confirmed:
+NOVA also provides support groups on an as-need basis, including homicide groups, groups for LGBTQ survivors, and male sexual assault survivor support groups.
+Groups begin meeting when a sufficient number of participants are confirmed.

 Trauma-Focused Cognitive Behavioral Therapy